fresh-eggs/fresh-eggs.github.io/xband_post.md

 ### msExecuteCode
 Initially I thought this couldn't possibly be in the retail release right?
 Let's find out!

-Leveraging the packet injection function I added to the emulator, I built a ServerTalk packet intended to trigger an `msExecuteCode`.
+Leveraging the packet injection function I added to the emulator, I built a ServerTalk packet intended to trigger a `msExecuteCode`.

 To do this, I put together a tool written in PHP based off the work in [Roofgarden](https://git.agiri.ninja/retrocomputingnetwork/roofgarden) done by @agirisan to quickly frame a valid ADSP packet given ADSP data: